eighteen73/docs/docs/wordpress/build-tools/wp-cli/Commands/style-guide.md

 - **/style-guide/blocks**
 A curated selection of page builder blocks that are commonly used.
 - **/style-guide/patterns**
-All teh block patterns that have been registered in the theme.
+All the block patterns that have been registered in the theme.

 :::caution